 If the frosting is too thick, add in additional cream (1 teaspoon at a time).
-If the frosting is too thin, add in more Domino® Confectioners Sugar (quarter of a cup at a time).
+If the frosting is too thin, add in more Domino® Powdered Sugar (quarter of a cup at a time).

 Stir by hand with a rubber spatula to make the frosting extra smooth at the end, then cover with plastic wrap and set aside.

 Place 1/2 cup finely chopped dark chocolate in a heatproof bowl, and set aside.

 Heat 1/2 cup of heavy cream in a heatproof bowl in the microwave for 45 seconds to 1 minute, until gently bubbling.
 If you don’t have a microwave or prefer to use the stove top, you can heat the cream over a medium heat in a pan until it begins to simmer.
 Remove from heat.

 Gently pour the heavy cream over the chocolate, making sure it’s fully covered with cream.
 Allow the mixture to sit for 1-2 minutes.

 Add in 1 tsp of instant coffee and stir slowly until the cream and chocolate are fully combined and mixture is smooth.